Eye Protection Keeps Kids in the Game

 There are special features parents and kids might want to consider, too.
 Padded or

-and keep them from falling out if the frame is hit hard.
-A shape formed like a face
+The wires keep them from falling out if the frame is hit hard.
+A shape formed like

-can provide a wider field of view.
-Headband attachments can keep frames on the head.
+the face can provide a wider field of view.
+Headband attachments can keep frames on

-Kids who swim, water ski, or snorkel should check out protective goggles that hold
+Kids who swim, water ski, or snorkel should check out protective goggles.
+They can

 Street hockey fans and football players need extra protection.
 They should wear eye-face